faniyamokhayyeri/DSFS/README.md

 # DSFS

+Official Matlab implementation of Domain-Specific Face Synthesis for Video Face Recognition from a Single Sample Per Person.

 This page contains end-to-end demo code that generates the 3D facial shape and texture from an unconstrained 2D face image based on the information obtained from generic set.

 <p align="center">